BeforeLights/AWS-Worklog/content/7-Feedback/_index.md

 ### Additional Questions
 - What did you find **most satisfying** during your internship?
+  The most satisfying aspect was successfully setting up complex integrations like Telegram and Cognito.
+Seeing the authentication flow work seamlessly and being able to deploy the entire infrastructure using AWS CDK gave me a strong sense of accomplishment in mastering these technical challenges.

 - What do you think the company **should improve** for future interns?
+  I believe the timeline of the workshops could be improved.
+Specifically, scheduling the Mastery Series earlier, before the project phase begins, would provide interns with the necessary foundational knowledge to tackle the project more effectively from the start.

 - If recommending to a friend, would you **suggest they intern here**?
 Why or why not?
+  Yes, I would definitely recommend it.
+The community is incredibly welcoming, and the mentors are genuinely supportive.
+I particularly appreciate the culture of mutual support and the shared mindset of continuous self-improvement and helping one another grow.

 ---

 ### Suggestions & Expectations
 - Do you have any suggestions to improve the internship experience?
+  As mentioned, aligning the workshop schedule to ensure technical training (like the Mastery Series) precedes the project kick-off would be a significant improvement for future cohorts.

 - Would you like to continue this program in the future?
+  Yes, I would be eager to continue with the program.

 - Any other comments (free sharing):
+  I would like to express my sincere thanks for this internship opportunity.
+It has been a valuable learning experience.